JOSHUAJEBARAJ/terraform-learning/book/src/solution4.md

 ```

-Once everything is done you will see the ip address of the compute instance as the terraform output.
-Navigate to the ip address using the browser
+Once everything is done you will see the IP address of the compute instance as the terraform output.
+Navigate to the IP address using the browser

-On hitting the ip-address you will see the `Nginx`  Welcome Page
+On hitting the IP-address you will see the `Nginx`  Welcome Page

 ## Post-task